Internal Family Systems (IFS) Therapy

 IFS integrates well with EMDR and other trauma-informed methods of Psychotherapy.

-To learn more about IFS and how it can support you, please check out the following resources:
+Learn more about IFS and how it can support you:

 • What is Internal Family Systems?
 (Youtube video)

-• Anxiety Meditation using IFS Protocols for Relaxation (Youtube video)
+• Anxiety meditation using IFS for relaxation (Youtube video)

-Interested in IFS?
+Interested in IFS or IFS-Informed EMDR?
 Book a free consultation with Gillian or reach out for more information.